HappyFrowl/documentation/SystemAdministration.md

   * `/etc/grub.d/`
     * directory containing all config files for grub

 **3. Linux Kernel**
 * Once the kernel is loaded into memory, the kernel takes to finish the startup process
-* It starts
-    * Kernel modules
-    * Device drivers
-    * Background processes
-* Process
-  * it decompresses itself onto memory
-  * checks the hardware
-  * loads device drivers and other device drivers
+* The kernel checks the hardware and decompresses the `initrd` image to load the hardware drivers and other device drivers into memory
+* Virtual devices such as RAID and LVM are initialized here
+* The kernel mounts the main root partition and releases unused memory back into the system
-  * then `init` takes off
+* This starts `init` as the first process

-**4. init**
-* Initialization system
+**4. init** - Initialization system
+* Background on `init`
-* Brings up and maintains user space services
+  * `init` brings up and maintains user space services
-* Once the kernel has attached the boot file system, `init` is run
-* Init is the first process run by Linux
+  * Init is the first process run by Linux, so it always has process ID 1
-    * So process number is always pID 1
-    * Check with ps –aux | head
-    * Always run in the background
   * For many distros, `**systemd**` is the used init system
       * Another is `sysv` or `upstart`
-    * Systemd was spearheaded by RedHat
+      * `systemd` was spearheaded by RedHat
   * `systemd` is a collection of units (e.g. services, mounts, etc)
       * Systemctl, journalctl, loginct, notify, analyze, cgls, cgtop, nspawn
       * To query all units, run: systemctl list-unit-files
       * Also see which are enabled, disabled, masked
+* `systemd` searches for the `default.target` file
+  * This contains details on the services that need to be started
+* Then it mounts the file system based on the `/etc/fstab` file

  **Run levels**
 * Way of booting the system